Tyler Toffoli: Montreal Canadiens

 On October 12, 2020, Toffoli signed a four-year, $17 million contract with the Montreal Canadiens.
 In his first game against the Canucks on January 20, Toffoli recorded a hat-trick in a 6–5 shootout loss for the Canadiens.
 Toffoli managed 28 goals and 16 assists in 52 games during the pandemic-shortened 2020–21 season, the seventh-best goal tally for a player in the NHL that season.
 He continued to enjoy success during the Canadiens' deep run during the playoffs, notably scoring the series-winning goal in the team's second round against the Winnipeg Jets.
-Toffoli played in his second Stanley Cup Final, though he was struggling with a groin injury by the end of the playoffs and did not register any points in his final six games.
+Toffoli played in his second Stanley Cup Finals, though he was struggling with a groin injury by the end of the playoffs and did not register any points in his final six games.

 While the Canadiens had a historically poor start to the 2021–22 season, Toffoli recorded five goals and 12 assists in his first 26 games, jockeying for the overall points lead with Nick Suzuki.
 On December 11, it was announced that Toffoli had undergone hand surgery and was expected to miss eight weeks.
 However, due to a faster than expected recovery, Toffoli returned only a month later, managing a goal and an assist in a 5–3 victory over the Dallas Stars.
 With the team under the new management of Jeff Gorton and Kent Hughes, there was increasing speculation Toffoli would soon be traded as part of a rebuild.
 Speaking on the subject, Toffoli said, "I've been traded before and I know better not to get caught up in the rumours.
 Whatever direction they feel they want to go in, I want to be part of it."
 Following his subsequent trade, teammate Nick Suzuki commented "it's tough to lose a good friend and good teammate."